nextflow-io/nf-hack17-tutorial/README.md

 1. How to define parameters in your pipeline script
 2. How to pass parameters by using the command line
 3. The use of `$var` and `${var}` variable placeholders
-4. How use multiline strings
+4. How to use multiline strings

 ### Step 2 - Create transcriptome index file